scottrsm/shell/README.md

 **Example 1:** sbee oavtle g

-    Find all words from the alphabet, "oavtle" + "g", where "g" has to be used.
+    Find all words from the alphabet, "oavtle" + "g", where "g" must be used.
     Uses default minimum word length of 4.
     There is one special word, "voltage" -- special here means a word that uses all the letters.